EricThomson/practical_python/getting_started.md

 #### A sidebar on install hell
 <img width = "150" src="./images/this_is_fine.jpg" align="right">

 Also bear in mind that install hell is something that everyone goes through: it is **not** an indication that "Programming isn't for me".
-I love programming, and because of C++ and the pre-anaconda days of Python, I have literally spent *weeks* of my life in install hell.
+I love programming, and I have literally spent *weeks* of my life in install hell.
 Google is your friend: millions of people have installed the following software packages; if you run into a problem, someone else has also run into it, figured out what to do, and ranted about it online with a solution.
 I am also here to help (especially if you are in Windows).

 # 1. Install and test Python
 ## Install miniconda (Python)